FAQ

 Does p2panda encrypt data?

-By default all published data is not encrypted. p2panda offers Secret Group to allow optional group encryption between multiple peers.
-For this p2panda uses Messaging Layer Security (MLS) under the hood.
-While technically it is already possible to write encrypted applications (we will provide an example soon), we are still working on a high-level API which will make using encryption more seamless for developers.
+By default all published data is not encrypted. p2panda plans a decentralised variant of Messaging Layer Security (MLS) under the hood for strong encryption.
+For the upcoming funding period we are working on a dMLS client API which will make using encryption seamless for developers.

 Does p2panda run on smartphones?